 Museums can be of many different types.
-Many might seem boring for younger kids, for example art museums or historical ones, specially if not very interactive.
-Others can truly surprise you and be fun, educational and interactive both for kids as well as adults.
+Many might seem boring for younger kids, for example, art museums or historical ones, especially if not very interactive.
+Others can truly surprise you and be fun, educational, and interactive both for kids as well as adults.
+Finding an unconventional museum might spark your kids’ interest even more.
 Learn to get out of your comfort zone and try something different, it might fascinate both you and your kids!

 Many museums offer audio tours.
 I never thought of getting one, until we visited a museum in Iceland where it was part of the experience.
 Luca was luckily napping, so Cosimo and Emma really enjoyed it.
-The information was well explained and in a easy and engaging way.
-The kids went through the whole museum without ever loosing interest!
+The information was well explained and in an easy and engaging way.
+The kids went through the whole museum without ever losing interest!

 I hope these tips will be helpful when you are planning your next museum experience with your kids.
-I feel that experience is the best way of learning and without any doubt my museum ventures have taught me a lot on how to manage to do them with 3 kids.
-This doesn’t mean that I’m an expert now or that my kids are perfect during these visits but without any doubt they are a much more manageable!
+I feel that experience is the best way of learning and without any doubt, my museum ventures have taught me a lot on how to manage to do them with 3 kids.
+This doesn’t mean that I’m an expert now or that my kids are perfect during these visits but without any doubt, they are much more manageable!